The Big Devon Meadows Count 2025 – registration deadline to take part 30th May!

 The Moor Meadows community is helping to bring them back.

 Together we have already restored and created 2,700 acres of meadows, as seen on our Meadows Map.
 However, the plants present in these meadows remain under-recorded – both in Devon and nationally.
+It is important that we learn what we have in Devon, where, and in what quantities.

 This project focuses on identifying the wildflower species in our meadows.
 We’ll help you discover what’s growing in yours and make the process fun and rewarding.